JetBrains/kotlin-web-site/docs/topics/gradle.md

 kotlin.stdlib.default.dependency=false
 ```

-### Set dependencies on test libraries
+### Set the dependency on test libraries

 The [`kotlin.test` API](https://kotlinlang.org/api/latest/kotlin.test/) is available for testing different Kotlin projects.

-Add the corresponding dependencies on test libraries:
+Add the dependency on `kotlin-test` to the `commonTest` source set.

-* For `commonTest`, add the `kotlin-test-common` and `kotlin-test-annotations-common` dependencies.
-* For JVM targets, use `kotlin-test-junit` or `kotlin-test-testng` for the corresponding asserter implementation and annotations mapping.
-* For Kotlin/JS targets, add `kotlin-test-js` as a test dependency.
+The dependencies for the corresponding platform source sets will be inferred automatically. //todo tell more about this?

-Kotlin/Native targets do not require additional test dependencies, and the `kotlin.test` API implementations are built-in.
+//Kotlin/Native targets do not require additional test dependencies, and the `kotlin.test` API implementations are built-in.

 <tabs>